 Fences made of vinyl are more sturdy than wooden fences and offer more security.
 Select solid fences to prevent the view for your pet.
 The downside is that they usually are more expensive than their wooden counterparts.

 3- The Split Rail

-There is a fabric that can be stretched around the inside of the fence to create an obstacle to your pet.
+There is a fabric that can be stretched around the inside of the fence to create an obstacle for your pet.
 It’s a downside: Fences made of split rail are typically too low to keep a dog who is determined at bay.

 4- Concrete or Wall Made of Masonry